itpartnersillinois/.github/pages/Attaching_GitHub_to_Microsoft_Teams.md

 In Microsoft Teams, choose a channel, the three dots, and choose Connectors.

-Choose Github Enterprise and click Add.
+Choose GitHub Enterprise and click Add.

-Enter a name for the Github Enterprise connection, and record the webhook it generates.
+Enter a name for the GitHub Enterprise connection, and record the webhook it generates.

-Go to your Github Organization and choose Settings --> Webhooks.
+Go to your GitHub Organization and choose Settings --> Webhooks.

 Add the webhook to the list and make sure it is sending in JSON format.
 We are triggering the webhook on the following options: